webdevisme/elucidat-javascript-test/README.md

 ## Backend Focus test

 You are developing the backend api for a cinema booking system.
 The server should be written using express that has been set up to a basic extent for you.
-The starting file for the api is `server.js` and the server can be started on port 8080 using `yarn backend-start`  The API should have the following endpoints:
+The starting file for the api is `server.js` and the server can be started on port 8080 using `yarn backend-start`  The REST API should have the following endpoints:

 `/seatData` [GET REQUEST] should take one query parameter, `seatNumber` and return a json response in the following format